gustagcosta/gustagcosta/README.md

 ### What's up 👋

-- 🌱 I’m currently learning PHP 8, Laravel, and a little bit of DevOps
+- 🌱 I’m currently learning PHP with Laravel, Java Spring, Microservices and DevOps
-- 💬 Ask me about Javascript (Node and React) and if you take it easy about PHP
 - 📫 How to reach me: gustavoprof3@gmail.com
-- ⚡ Fun fact: 87 belongs to Flamengo